00

 Retail: Optimizing inventory management and enhancing customer experiences

-Retailers use cloud analytics to optimize inventory management and enhance customer experiences.
+Retailers use cloud analytics to optimize inventory management and curate customer experiences.
 By analyzing real-time sales data across stores and online platforms, companies can ensure products are stocked according to demand, reducing waste and preventing stockouts.
 Cloud analytics lets businesses personalize marketing efforts by analyzing customer purchasing behavior, leading to more targeted promotions and increased customer loyalty.

 Manufacturing: Predictive maintenance and supply chain optimization